All Episodes

 So she just doesn't even know what she's talking about.

-And she voted against cutting off funding for sanctuary cities, and she voted against Grant's law, named after Grant Ronaback, right here in Arizona, who was she's a good thing.
+And she voted against Grant's Law, named after Grant Ronnebach, right here in Arizona.

-You had a guy that had already been a criminal alien that was let loose, serious crimes, and they just for a pack of cigarettes, he killed this poor kid.
+I think he was 22 at the time, or 21, and you had a guy that had already been a criminal alien, that was let loose serious crimes, and they just for a pack of cigarettes.

-His father's a wonderful man.
+His father's a wonderful man, He is.

-And then when the vote came up on Grant's Law, named after an Arizonan who is no longer with us because of the failed policies on immigration and and the lack of border security, she votes no.
+So Steve and the other Angel families they've endorsed me and Kirsten Cinema, my opponent, wouldn't even meet with Steve and his family and then, when the vote came up on Grant's Law, named after an Arizonan who is no longer with us because of the failed policies on immigration and the lack of border security, she votes no.

 John Tester does the same thing.

-Donnelly's done the same thing, and they're not.
+Donnelly's done the same thing and they're not.

-They're anything but um anyway.
+They're anything but.

-Um I know people put a lot on the line election day.
+I know people put a lot on the line election day.

 Turnout is the answer to everything today.

-Every state needs turnout, every district needs turnout.
+Every state needs turnout.

 That is the only way to overcome the historical trends, the headwinds that face any administration in their first midterm election.